t-nakatani/bribeswapWithFlashbots/README.md

 # BribeSwap Contract (Testnet Version)

-`BribeSwap` is a smart contract built on the Ethereum blockchain for testnet purposes.
-It is designed to interact with the Uniswap V2 router for swapping tokens and incorporates administrative functionalities for a more controlled token management.
+`BribeSwap` is a smart contract specifically designed for the Ethereum testnet, particularly Goerli.
+On the Ethereum network, a unique approach allows for the creation of "bundles" of transactions.
+By submitting these bundles to Flashbots' relay, multiple transactions can be executed in a consolidated manner.
+A critical component of this process is the ability to provide bribes to validators.
+When these validators receive bribes, they are incentivized to include the bundle in the block they're proposing.
+This mechanism ensures that certain transactions get priority, and BribeSwap has been tailored to leverage this technique efficiently on the Goerli testnet.

-## ⚠️ Not for Actual Use (NFA)
+## ⚠️ Not Finalcial Advice

 Please note that this contract is meant for testnet use only.
-It is **Not For Actual** use on mainnet or any production environment.
-Make sure to conduct thorough testing and auditing if planning to use a similar contract in a live environment.
+It is **Not Finalcial Advice** .
+Make sure to conduct thorough testing and auditing if planning to use a similar contract on mainnet.

 ## Features